 - Remove the pot from the heat, and sprinkle paprika all over the onions.
 Stir often!
 (Burnt paprika is bitter.)

 - Return the Dutch oven to the fire.
-Add ½ cup beef broth, and cook for 5 minutes.
+Add ½ cup beef broth and the goulash paste, then cook for 5 minutes.

 - Add beef cubes and garlic.
 Stir well until each piece is coated with paprika gravy.
 Reduce the heat to medium and cook for 2-3 minutes, or until the beef cubes start browning.